vsuhlik/RestoreTrack/README.md

-A way for Foreskin Restoration users to track their hours Plans to add a community page at a later time
+An app for Foreskin Restoration users to track their progress.